My First Look at Buying Property Overseas: Is It Worth the Headache?

 • 5:15 — Coming up: the Europe series

-The Cap Rate Compression Problem in the US
+The Cap Rate Compression Problem

-Meanwhile, Lisbon trades at 5.5% to 6%.
-Athens, 6% to 7%.
-Even Barcelona — a Tier 1 European city — can still pencil at 5%.
-The yield gap is real.
-A 1.5-point spread on a $297,000 property is $4,455 a year in NOI.
-Over 10 years, that's $44,550.
-Before appreciation.
-Before currency moves.
+Meanwhile, Lisbon trades at 5.5–6%.
+Athens, 6–7%.
+Even Barcelona can still pencil at 5%.
+A 1.5-point spread on a $297,000 property is $4,455 a year in extra income.
+Over 10 years, that's $44,550 — before appreciation, before currency moves.

 The Five Headaches of International Investing

-Currency Risk as a Double-Edged Sword
+Currency Risk: The Double-Edged Sword

 A weak euro means your dollars go further.
-You buy a €250,000 apartment when the euro is at 1.05 to the dollar.
-That's $262,500.
-Six months later, the euro drops to 1.15.
-Your apartment is still worth €250,000 — but in dollars, that's $217,400.
-You've "lost" $45,000 on paper without the property moving an inch.
+Buy a EUR 250,000 apartment when the euro is at 1.05 to the dollar — that's $262,500.
+The euro drops to 1.15?
+Same apartment, now worth $217,400 in dollars.
+A $45,000 paper loss without the property moving.

-Flip it.
-The euro strengthens.
-Your €2,000 monthly rent was $2,100 when you bought.
+Flip it: the euro strengthens.
+Your EUR 2,000 monthly rent was $2,100 when you bought.
 Now it's $2,300.
-Same property.
-Same tenant.
-More dollars.
-Currency can be a tailwind or a headwind.
-You've got to know you're exposed — and size your position so you can stomach the swings.
+Same property, same tenant, more dollars.
+You have to know you're exposed — and size your position so you can stomach the swings.

 The 1031 Trap

+Over the next few episodes, we go country by country: Portugal, Spain, Greece.
+The yield play, the residency angle, the lifestyle angle.
 Next up: Portugal — 5% yields, Golden Visa, and the catch.
 Episode 64.

 Was this helpful?